Interest Rate Cap

 • Day count and compounding conventions

-Managing Interest Rate Floors in Treasury Systems
+Managing Interest Rate Caps in Treasury Systems

 Effective management of interest rate caps requires: